pohouyam/clewcrypt/README.md

 use different versions of the required SDKs).

-Instructions for Building VeraCrypt for Windows:
+Instructions for Building ClewCrypt for Windows:
 ------------------------------------------------

 1) Create an environment variable 'MSVC16_ROOT' pointing to the folder 'MSVC15'